-This is just a recommendation, but even larger brands are heading this direction as supporting stand-alone brands requires significantly more resources.
-Make the most of your reputation and drive it across all the businesses activities.
+This is just a recommendation, but even larger brands are heading in this direction as supporting stand-alone brands requires significantly more resources.
+Please make the most of your reputation and drive it across all the businesses activities.

 For many small businesses, online marketing forms the core of their communication efforts, and for this reason, the business-lead approach could be the best bet.
 Attempting to manage multiple websites and online marketing initiatives will multiply management requirements and divide the traffic.

 Understand the options available, make a conscious choice based on a long-term strategy, then knuckle down and build the business and your brand assets based on the brand design decisions.